Configuring the scanner

 The page explains how to set up the analysis parameters for the SonarScanner for NPM.

 The analysis parameters are used to set up the project analysis.
-The following applies:
+For more information, see General configuration guidelines.

 Introduction to the analysis parameters setup